Skip to main content

 Thermo Ayous Garden Room Cladding

-Clear-grade Thermo-Ayous vertical cladding.
+Clear-grade Thermo-ayous vertical cladding

-Horizontal cladding — a timeless, classy choice
+Horizontal cladding — a more traditional-yet-timeless choice

 Horizontal is certainly the more traditional orientation for cladding, particularly in profiles like feather edge.
 But in a modern designer profile like V-groove or shadow gap, the result can be stunning and on-trend.